Evernight27/Evernight27/README.md

 https://www.linkedin.com/in/marshallgrubb/
 marshallgrubb.com

-I like fighting games and anything with a good story
+I like fighting games and anything with a good story.
 <!--
 **Evernight27/Evernight27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.